aaronthechen/SlapJackGame/README.md

 # SlapJackGame

-Basic two player slapjack game
+Basic two player slapjack game (now with room support)

-built with node.js and socket.io in 4 days
+built with node.js and socket.io in 5 days